WeZZard/UIAnimationToolbox/README.md

 `CAMediaTimingFunction` is a black-box to much developers, but the theory behind this class is quite simple - bezier path.
-We can evaluate `CAMediaTimingFunction`'s y value by using Newton-Raphson method which would be taught on math courses of most colleges.
+We can evaluate `CAMediaTimingFunction`'s y value by using Newton-Raphson method which may be taught on math courses of most colleges.
 I encapsulated the whole process within the function `CAMediaTimingFunction.evaluteY(forX:)`.

 Evaluating `CAMediaTimingFunction`'s y value enables you to easily gain a